hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04b-Components.md

 ### 4.2.2 Introduction

-Web components provide a standard way to build your own widgets/components using similar methods to those used by browser developers to construct the `<video>`, `<audio>`, and `<input type="date">` elements, for example.Web components logo
+Web components provide a standard way to build your own widgets/components using similar methods to those used by browser developers to construct the `<video>`, `<audio>`, and `<input type="date">` elements, for example.

 Web components enable you to use custom HTML elements in your HTML documents, that render as complex widgets: a better-looking calendar, an input text with vocal recognition, a nice chart, etc.